-Why it is important to manage the negative space in nature photography
+Why and How it is important to manage the negative space in nature photography

 In a photograph, the negative space is essential because it helps to highlight the points of interest of the photo.
 Good management and good mastery of the negative space improve not only the reading of a photograph but also the transmission of the message the photographer wants to send.